ERP · Brantford

 How to choose a developer in Brantford

 Pick a team that asks to see your existing database before they pitch a rebuild.
 The right partner treats your legacy system as an asset to read from, not a problem to delete.
 Look for proof they've integrated with on-prem manufacturing or food-processing systems, references from a Southwestern Ontario industrial client, and a discovery-first process that prices the unknowns honestly.
-Adjacent builds worth scoping together: an inventory management system, a warehouse management system, and business intelligence dashboards that share the same live data feed.
+Adjacent builds worth scoping together: an inventory management system, a warehouse management system, and business intelligence (BI) dashboards that share the same live data feed.

 Red flags when hiring (and what to ask instead)